SFDO-Tooling/CumulusCI/docs/metadata_etl.md

 All out-of-the-box Metadata ETL tasks accept a Boolean `managed` option.
-If `True`, CumulusCI will replace the token `%%%NAMESPACE%%%` in API names and in values used for transforming metadata with the project\'s namespace; if `False`, the token will simply be removed.
-See `Namespace Injection`{.interpreted-text role="ref"} for more information.
+If `True`, CumulusCI will replace the token `%%%NAMESPACE%%%` in API names and in values used for transforming metadata with the project's namespace; if `False`, the token will simply be removed.
+See [](namespace-injection) for more information.

 ## Implementation of Metadata ETL Tasks